 Steamed rice is a common side dish for gumbo.
 You can use whatever type of rice you want, but we highly recommend basmati rice.

-Basmati rice is less sticky— making it perfect to pair with saucy food like curry and gumbo.
+Basmati rice is less sticky— making it perfect to pair with saucy food like curry and this quick and easy to cook gumbo.

 You can serve with simple steamed rice, or you can kick it up a notch by seasoning your rice.